anmolitor/elm-protoc-types/README.md

 ## Future ideas

-- This package could potentially add more community-liked utility types independent from `protoc`s well-known types.
 - Some utility types are not quite in the "Elm format" - timestamp for instance consists of a `secs` and `nanos` field whereas Elms `time` package prefers using the `Posix` Type, which is a wrapper around a number of milliseconds.
 This package could provide common conversions.

 Feel free to open an issue/create a pull request if you have a suggestion or need one of the above ideas implemented.

+There are no plans to add .proto generated types other than the well-known types.